PoC-dev/smtp-abuse-reporting/README.md

 - New IP address entries since the last report has been sent — there might be duplicates to already reported ones,
 - a one week penalty time for each contact address to not flood the responsible persons with complaint emails — not yet reported syslog entries stay eligible to be reported.

 It also updates timestamps in the respective tables accordingly after a particular report has been sent.
-This should prevent reporting old entries.
+This should prevent reporting already reported entries.
 Dry run mode (`-n`) prevents writes to the database for testing purposes.

 Reports contain:
 - Static text for the mailbody as shown above,
 - the Abusix disclaimer as attachment,
-- the actual tabular report, containing
+- the actual tabular report as attachment, containing
-   - timestamp of the local time zone,
+   - timestamp according to the local time zone,
    - abusing IP address.

 Dry run mode (`-n`) sends mails to the configured local sender's address instead of the database derived abuse contact.
 This primarily meant to see if reports make sense.
 Otherwise, reports are sent to the database derived abuse contact, and CC'ed to the configured local sender's address.

 The local sender address is derived from the static string "abuse-report@", followed by the local domain name of the host.
 See line 33 of `smtp-abuse-report.pl`.
 Adjust as needed.